No one really wants to talk about death. But physical death is inevitable, for everyone.

 Think through what would happen to your investment portfolio if your spouse, child or significant other isn't able to keep up with the activity or isn't knowledgeable to interview and hire a good person to get into the portfolio accounts due to the absence of passwords.

 Don’t allow your estate to be drained because it’s not getting proper attention.
 Be prepared and consider carefully who will handle this for you.
 Work with an experienced Colorado estate planning attorney who can coordinate this essential planning.

-To learn more about these important Colorado estate planning matters, call (303) 409-3547 to speak with one of the experienced Denver estate planning attorneys at The Hughes Law Firm and learn more.
+To learn more about these important Colorado estate planning matters, call (303) 409-3547 to get in touch with one of the Colorado estate planning attorneys at The Hughes Law Firm.
 You can also click here to register for one of our free seminars titled, “How to avoid Probate” for additional information on the powerful estate planning tools that are available to you and your family.

 Reference: MarketWatch (November 3, 2014) “9 steps to getting your estate plan in order”